Dylan Cease throws second no-hitter in San Diego Padres history, 3-0 win over Washington Nationals

 Padres: Open a collection Friday at Baltimore.

-Nationals: LHP MacKenzie Gore (6-8, 4.20 ERA), whose two-inning outing Saturday in opposition to Cincinnati was his shortest begin of the season, begins in a three-game collection at St. Louis.
+Nationals: LHP MacKenzie Gore (6-8, 4.20 ERA), whose two-inning outing Saturday towards Cincinnati was his shortest begin of the season, begins in a three-game collection at St. Louis.